FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fdisp.md

 > **Note**
 >
-> There no impact on FDISP when used in combination with RENAME or RETRYRENAME.
+> Note: There no impact on FDISP when used in combination with RENAME or RETRYRENAME.

 | CFTRECV, FDISP  | CFTRECV, FACTION  | Comments  |